harshil01/harshil01/README.md

 - 👋 Hi, I’m @harshil01
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering and developement
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m working on web development in PHP, Javascript, HTML, node.js
-- 📫 How to reach me ...

 <!---
-harshil01/harshil01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+harshil01/harshil01 is a ✨ special ✨ repository
-You can click the Preview link to take a look at your changes.
 --->